blackducksoftware/synopsys-detect/docs/markdown/packagemgrs/golang.md

 Use [detect.go.mod.dependency.types.excluded=VENDORED](../properties/detectors/go.md#go-mod-dependency-types-excluded) to exclude the most dependencies.
 This will instruct [solution_name] to execute `go mod why -vendor` to generate a list of modules to exclude.

-Use the VENDORED optionton Running `go mod why` without the `-vendor` flag results in *test* and *build system* dependencies being included in the BOM from Go modules declaring a version prior to `Go 1.16`.
+Use the VENDORED option because running `go mod why` without the `-vendor` flag results in *test* and *build system* dependencies being included in the BOM from Go modules declaring a version prior to `Go 1.16`.
 See the [go mod why documentation](https://go.dev/ref/mod#go-mod-why) for additional details.

 #### Note on current exclusion behavior: